kstenschke/sweep-plugin/README.md

 ## What does it do?

 Adds a shortcut to quickly delete files and directories from configured paths within your project.
-The plugin adds a button into the main toolbar, and allows to setup a related keyboard shortcut.
+The plugin adds a button into the main toolbar and allows to setup a related keyboard shortcut.

-The configuration allows to setup (within the project settings) shortcuts for deletion of:
+The configuration (Settings &gt; Other Settings &gt; Sweep) allows to setup options for recursive deletion of:

-* One or more folders of temporary files within the project
+* One or more folders of temporary files within your project
 * Removal of hidden files and directories can be de/activated
 * Specific files/directories can be excluded from deletion using ignore-patterns